6 questions for Attorney General Sessions

 Even the standard process itself of invoking executive privilege could be jumbled by the Russia probe.
 Invoking of executive privilege for administration employees is typically formally announced by the attorney general, but it's not exactly clear who would make the formal announcement for Sessions, said Michael Bahar, former Democratic staff director for the House intelligence committee and former White House lawyer.

-"Everything is being looked at anew, as of late," said Bahar, who now runs the cybersecurity practice for Eversheds Sullivan in Washington.
+"Everything is being looked at anew, as of late," said Bahar, who now runs the cybersecurity practice for Eversheds Sutherland US in Washington.

 The tool covers discussions with the president, Bahar noted, and could be used to protect discussions of Comey's firing and questions about the President's request to Comey to drop the Flynn investigation.

-Note: CORRECTION: This story has been updated to correct Michael Bahar's law firm.